 People say I am good-natured and easy to connect with.
 I have a broad knowledge base and an open mind.
 I have a passion for staying abreast of current events and love discussing different points of view.
 There’s a lot to investigate and digest in this troubled but beautiful world.

 I tend to be independent-minded and enjoy thinking outside the box to discover new and effective ways of looking at things and solving problems.
-This trait frequently shows up as friendly curiosity.
+This trait frequently shows up as a friendly curiosity.
 For example, I sometimes interact with my two cats, Charlie and Trixy, as if they are intelligent human beings, just to see how they respond.
 The outcome can be a fascinating glimpse of a feline’s potential to communicate and be in relationship.
-One thing for sure, my cats love all the attention!
-Another example of my style may be my practice of letting vegetable bearing plants continue to grow long after they have been harvested.
+One thing is for sure, my cats love all the attention!
+Another example of my style may be my practice of letting vegetable-bearing plants continue to grow long after the fruits have been harvested.
 The result may surprise you: many of these plants grow into unexpected shapes and produce interesting flowers.

 It is my sincere wish that you, as my client, can also develop this friendly and curious attitude towards your inner world of thoughts and feelings so that you may explore—without defense—and uncover your personal wisdom.
 I will likely be modeling this orientation for you.
 Part of my job is to hold space and create emotional safety while you and I notice and track what arises during the course of our work.
 Sessions can feel like a walk in the park; we stroll together while commenting on the trees and animals along the way.
 We are open to what’s happening around and within us.

-I have had four years of graduate level counseling training (more than most doctoral programs).
-Below I am including my business credentials to represent a range of life experience that may be useful in session (particularly if you work in the business sector):
+In addition to studies in psychology, applied psychophysiology, and evidence-based coaching I am including my business credentials to represent a range of life experiences that may be useful in session (particularly if you work in the business sector):